Sussex and Brighton

 The power of mindfulness has been growing over the last years and many of us have come into contact with it in some form.
-Sometimes our practice can peter out or feel too conceptual...
 "Beingfulness" looks to expand our experience of this revolutionary Buddhist path.

-Combining his insights as a therapist and his long history of practice, Alistair leads this weekend as a relaxed and friendly way to how to practice mindfulness in a more profound and embodied way.
+Combining his work as a psychotherapist and his 10 years of teaching meditation, Alistair Appleton has put together this relaxed and friendly weekend as an introduction to practice mindfulness in a more profound and embodied way.

-Drawing on the original Buddhist understanding of the practice and some of the recents insights of neuroscience, we will explore the terrain and come away with a solid 20 minute practice as well as lots of useful mini-insights into our day-to-day experience.
+Drawing on the original Buddhist practice texts and some of the recents insights of neuroscience, we will explore the terrain and come away with a solid 20 minute practice as well as lots of useful mini-insights into our day-to-day experience.

 This course is suitable for beginners and practitioners looking to refresh.